sailingthroughemotion/sailingthroughemotion.github.io/preuf.md

 # Independent, Pre-University Work

 ### While there are many likely unpleasant things we could say about the compulsory education system of the United States, I was lucky enough to have just enough free time to explore the many possible facets of digital art.
-Here are a few exemplary pieces.
+Here are a few exemplary pieces:

 ## Summer Glow
 This drawing was done in PaintToolSAI in 2017.
 It was the first piece I'd made which showed development of my sense of dimension and lighting.